laylalaisy/Doodle_Camera--AwesomeName/README.md

 To select recognizable images, we assume that the images that are easy to recognize for models are also somehow easy to recognize for humans, so we select top 100 doodle images according to the model's probability from each class and it seems to be working well.

 To select suitable images, we firstly store the feature maps of doodle images from the dataset, and once we get an object image after the object detection process, we use the Euclidean distance in feature space to find the most similar doodle image.
 One essential problem is that the image after object detection is from real world, where the style is totally different from the doodle images in the dataset.
 So before we feed the object image to the classifier, we use canny edge detection to first convert the real image to lines and edges, which is much similar to the doodle style.
-We also use a perceptual hash algorithm when the first solution can not find a suitable image.
+We also use a perceptual hash algorithm when the first solution cannot find a suitable image.

 </br>